FernandoBasso/ReadTheDocs-Dev-How-To/reST.md

 ## Include source code examples

 Our docs, tutorials, tips, QandAs, etc are in the `docs/` directory.
-However, we have source code inside `src/`.
+We also have source code inside `src/`.
 They are sibling directories.
 When we want to use reST's `literalinclude`, we can either provide a relative or absolute path.

-**This project opts to always use absolute paths when including files.**.
+**This project opts to always use absolute paths when including source code files from `src/` inside `.rst` files in `docs/`**.
 The main reason for this is that if we move files and directories around, we can do some grep search to find out which files are referencing a given path, so we can update include paths where necessary.

+As a side note, it is OK to include `.rst`f files inside `.rst` files using relative paths if it makes sense, like a main `.rst` file including subsections from files in the same or near directories inside `docs/`.

 In reST, includes with `/` mean **absolute path**.
-But it seems it is absolute to the `docs/` directory, not the real root directory of the project.
+But it seems it is absolute to the `docs/` directory (for Sphinx at least), not the real root directory of the project.

 ```
 $ tree -CF -L 1